-What the home office really costs
+What the home office is simply great at

 The hybrid rule of thumb: 3+2

-What makes Innergarden different
+What Innergarden can add

 Takeaway